Semicolon7645/gba-mtom-link/README.md

-# WARNING: This is an in-development project and I cannot guarentee everything will go together smoothly.
+# WARNING: This is an in-development project and I cannot guarantee everything will go together smoothly.

 # gba-mtom-link
 A Male to Male GBA Link adapter.